Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topological and cotopological congruences

-\begin{proposition}[Characterization of cotopological congruences] The following conditions on a congruence $\cW$ are equivalent: \begin{enumerate} \item $\cW$ is cotopological; \item $\cW = \coim\cW = \cW\cap\Surj$; \item $\cW\cap \Mono = \Iso$; \item $\cW\topo = \Iso$; \item $\cW \subseteq \Surj$; \item $\cW \subseteq \Conn\infty$. \end{enumerate} \end{proposition}
+\begin{proposition}[Characterization of cotopological congruences] The following conditions on a congruence $\cK$ are equivalent: \begin{enumerate} \item $\cK$ is cotopological; \item $\cK = \coim\cK = \cK\cap\Surj$; \item $\cK\cap \Mono = \Iso$; \item $\cK\topo = \Iso$; \item $\cK \subseteq \Surj$; \item $\cK \subseteq \Conn\infty$. \end{enumerate} \end{proposition}

-\begin{remark} \Cref{prop:caractopcong} shows that a congruence $\cW$ is cotopological if and only if it is contained in \oo connected maps.
-We've seen in \cref{exmpcongruence3} that the class $\Conn\infty$ is a congruence, hence it is the maximal cotopological congruence.
+\begin{remark} \Cref{prop:caractopcong} shows that a congruence $\cK$ is cotopological if and only if it is contained in \oo connected maps.
+We have seen in \cref{exmpcongruence3} that the class $\Conn\infty$ is a congruence, hence it is the maximal cotopological congruence.
 The poset of cotopological congruences is then the slice poset $\Cong(\cE)/\Conn\infty$. \end{remark}

 \begin{remark} The reader interested in Homotopy Type Theory can compare \cref{prop:caractopcong} with \cite[Theorem~6.5]{Christensen-Rijke} and \cite[Theorem 3.22]{RSS}. \end{remark}